Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Read more about flow direction.

 This is extremely useful for filtering out unrelated data from syncing, particularly if your ServiceNow tables contain large volumes of data.
-You’ll want to apply rules that filter out all but the most essential records or issues.
+You’ll want to apply rules that filter out all but the most essential incidents or issues.

 Screenshot of rules in Unito to sync Jira Service Management to ServiceNow